Geometric Origin of CMB Large-Angle Anomalies from Discrete Vacuum Nucleation

 2

 4. Parity asymmetry.
-Odd-l multipoles carry slightly more power than even-l modes at low l [8].
+Odd- multipoles carry slightly more power than even- at low

 , 60

-no preferred spatial direction and no scale-dependent anomalies.
-While various phenomenological models have been
+Standard inflationary models predict no preferred spatial direction and no scale-dependent

-Here, we take a different approach.
-We demonstrate that the discrete vacuum nucleation geometry of the Selection-
+anomalies.
+We derive all five from the discrete vacuum nucleation geometry of the Selection-

 h =